 Golf in the Supreme Court

-Popular Science asked the question, “Is Tiger Woods proof that golf is a sport, or is John Daly confirmation to the contrary?” and determined that the answer “probably depends on whether you’ve got a set of clubs in the garage.”
+As Popular Science succinctly framed the debate: “Is Tiger Woods proof that golf is a sport, or is John Daly confirmation to the contrary?”
+It even ventured an answer, suggesting it “probably depends on whether you’ve got a set of clubs in the garage.”